hashicorp/terraform/website/source/docs/providers/openstack/r/networking_floatingip_v2.html.markdown

 * `pool` - (Required) The name of the pool from which to obtain the floating IP.
 Changing this creates a new floating IP.

-* `port_id` - ID of an existing port with at least one IP address to associate with this floating IP.
+* `port_id` - (Optional) ID of an existing port with at least one IP address to associate with this floating IP.

+* `tenant_id` - (Optional) The target tenant ID in which to allocate the floating IP, if you specify this together with a port_id, make sure the target port belongs to the same tenant.
+Changing this creates a new floating IP (which may or may not have a different address)

 ## Attributes Reference